cqparts/cqparts/docs-sphinx/tutorials/component-index.rst

 ===============

-Any :class:`Component <cqparts.part.Component>` class can be added to the ``cqparts`` search index.
+Any :class:`Component <cqparts.part.Component>` class can be added to the ``cqparts`` search index, allowing it to be found by other modules with concise code

-This will alow it to be found by other modules with concise code.
+This includes anything we've made in :ref:`tutorial_part` and :ref:`tutorial_assembly`.

 Registering, and searching is all done by the :mod:`cqparts.search` module.